024. Discovering “Cornell is WIRED!” [Ch. IV]

 This notion of tying two items together was widely present in the multimedia titles.
-This action became known as hypertext as originally described two decades after Bush’s essay in a seminal work by information theory pioneer Ted Nelson published in 1965 as Project Xanadu.
+This action became known as hypertext as originally described two decades after Bush’s essay in a seminal work by information theory pioneer Ted Nelson published in 1965 as Project Xanadu, the second major technology brought into IAYF.
 On the subsequent project Hypertext Editing System, Nelson worked closely with legendary computer science professor and founder of the computer science department at Brown University, Andries “Andy” van Dam, who later became among the first advisers to Microsoft Research.2

 Hypertext formed the foundation of multimedia titles and the training and help materials in Windows and Office, known as WinHelp, similar to the most mainstream use of hypertext, which was about to become incredibly interesting to Microsoft.
 It’s notable that Apple HyperCard for the Macintosh, released in 1987, made extensive use of hypertext and was a widely used modern commercial system that influenced a generation.